 1. How many members are in the US House of Representatives?

 There are 435 members in the US house of representatives, and this is based on the population of each state.
-As such, California has the most US House reps (53), while seven states only have one rep apiece: Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
+As such, California has the most US House reps (53), while seven states only have one rep each: Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont, and Wyoming.

 2. Is the House of Representatives Republican or Democratic?